afontainec/chinchay/docs/clidocs.md

 }
 ```

-*NOTE:* how the link left the :id part of href unchange, for the change to occur you need to ask for the :id.
+*NOTE:* Hateoas was unable to insert the id in the hyperlinks (href attribute) because the id column was not asked for.
+You need to ask for the id attribute for the correct link.
 For instance:

 ```javascript
 Requestify.get(`http://localhost:3000/api/coffee/find?columns=["id","name"]`);